 The Housing Authority of the City of Austin staff has extensive knowledge of community based services that can support the needs of program applicants and participants.
-HACA's Admissions Specialists, Housing Choice Voucher Eligibility Specialists, Family Self-Sufficiency Coordinators, Resident Outreach Specialists, Youth Educational Success Coordinator and Outreach Specialist, Special Programs Coordinators, Property Managers and Community Directors all provide information and referral to supportive community services at various levels of program participation.
+HACA's Admissions Specialists, Housing Choice Voucher Eligibility Specialists, Family Self-Sufficiency Specialists, Family Self-Sufficiency Coordinators, Resident Outreach Specialists, Youth Educational Success Coordinator and Outreach Specialist, Special Programs Coordinators, Property Managers and Community Directors all provide information and referral to supportive community services at various levels of program participation.

 Admissions staff provides basic resource information to housing program applicants before they are accepted into HACA's Housing Choice Voucher or Public Housing Programs, and may refer housing applicants to other interim housing programs and programs that provide basic needs assistance.
 Housing Choice Voucher Eligibility Specialists provide basic information and referral to social services to Housing Choice Voucher participants, once they are enrolled in the program.
 Family Self-Sufficiency Specialists and Coordinators provide participants in HACA's Family Self-Sufficiency Programs with case management, assistance in developing Individual Training and Service Plans, and referral and advocacy for workforce development, education, family support and child care services.
 HACA's Family Self-Sufficiency Coordinators also educate other HACA staff on social services available in the community.
 HACA's Resident Outreach Specialists work specifically at HACA's Elderly/Disabled designated public housing properties and have a wealth of knowledge on programs that provide services to meet the unique needs of these populations.
 Moreover, HACA has been fortunate enough to partner with Family Eldercare on an Administration on Aging Grant focused on community innovations in aging in place.
-Each of HACA's Elderly/Disabled designated public housing properties now has a Service Coordinator, who is a licensed social worker, and provides intensive case management and service coordination services for seniors.
-The Service Coordinators develop and coordinate health and wellness programs, recreation programs, volunteer programs, caregiver support and benefits counseling and advocacy for seniors in public housing in order to help these individuals age in place in their communities with wraparound services.
+Each of HACA's Elderly/Disabled designated public housing properties now has a Service Coordinators develop and coordinate health and wellness programs, recreation programs, volunteer programs, caregiver support and benefits counseling and advocacy for seniors in public housing in order to help these individuals age in place in their communities with wraparound services.